astra-timinikey/eekhue-core/persona/index.md

 It draws inspiration from Jung’s concept of Persona but reframes it as **armor** — protective, adaptable, and chosen.

 Use it playfully, reflectively, and tactically — not as a cage, but as gear for exploration.

+---

+## Citations
+- Jung, C.G. *The Archetypes and the Collective Unconscious*.
+Princeton University Press, 1981.
+- Jung, C.G. *Two Essays on Analytical Psychology*.
+Princeton University Press, 1966.
+- Hillman, J. *The Soul’s Code: In Search of Character and Calling*.
+Random House, 1996.
+- Campbell, J. *The Hero with a Thousand Faces*.
+Princeton University Press, 1949.